CaptEmulation/nitrogen-website/source/guides/device/setup.md

 `> node --version` (should display version 0.10 or greater)

 And with that you have node.js installed.
 Let's [setup the camera device application](camera.html) next.

+### Shortcut

+For the Raspberry Pi, the Nitrogen project mantains prebuilt versions of the Raspbian distribution with node.js (and the Reactor, which we'll discuss in the next guide) preinstalled.
+You can download this image from the [web admin](https://admin.nitrogen.io) under the API Keys menu item.
+The image you download will also automatically be personalized with your API key so no configuration of this image is needed.